-A checker can guarantee that a particular property holds throughout the code.
-For example, the Nullness Checker (Chapter 3) guarantees that every expression whose type is a @NonNull type never evaluates to null.
-The Interning Checker (Chapter 6) guarantees that every expression whose type is an @Interned type evaluates to an interned value.
-The checker makes its guarantee by examining every part of your program and verifying that no part of the program violates the guarantee.
+A checker guarantees that a particular property holds throughout the code.

+For example, the Nullness Checker (Chapter 3) guarantees lack of null pointer exceptions; more precisely, it guarantees that only expressions whose type is a @NonNull type are dereferenced, and that such expressions never evaluate to null.
+The Interning Checker (Chapter 6) guarantees that every expression whose type is an @Interned type evaluates to an interned value, and thereby it prevents incorrect equality tests.